 This documentary is by the paleontologist who discovered the famous transitional tetrapod fossil, Tiktaalik!
-It covers the entire history of human evolution in three acts: the fish-tetrapod transition, Permian synapsids, and primate evolution.
+It covers the entire history of human evolution in three acts: the fish-tetrapod transition, Permian synapsids, and primate evolution, with a focus on comparative anatomy.
 Dr. Shubin is in charge of a cadaver lab though, so some of the human dissection shown is not for the faint of heart.

 Type: art book